 Olivia Doerksen is the Executive Director at the Movement Centre of Manitoba, and Directory of Advocacy for the Association for Conductive Education in North America (ACENA).
 A believer in life-long learning, Olivia graduated from Red River College from the Business Administration – Accounting (Honours) program and periodically takes courses of interest through the University of Manitoba and Laurentian University to fulfill her curiosity and expand her knowledge base.
 Doerksen is currently pursuing her MBA through Royal Roads University.

 Olivia’s passionate about advocating for those in need and individuals living with physical disabilities, as she has her whole life for her Mother and Grandfather who both live with Multiple Sclerosis.

-Doerksen has received many awards and distinctions including being the top recipient of the Enterprising Women’s Award (Red River College), PEO Foundation Award (mission of the PEO Foundation is to empower women in business) and several other bursaries & scholarships in recognition for academic achievement, exemplary leadership and model “all-round” student.
+Doerksen has received many awards and distinctions including being the top recipient of the Enterprising Women’s Award (Red River College), PEO Foundation Award (mission of the PEO Foundation is to empower women in business) and several other bursaries & scholarships in recognition for academic achievement, exemplary leadership and model “all-round” citizen.

 Tanya Joss – Manager of HR & Marketing